kierancyphus/ECE419Project/README.md

 This project uses gradle, but if it's not installed on the machine can always use the `./gradlew` build script.

 ## Running
+Complete flow
+`./gradlew clean shadowJar`

+In one window
+`./gradlew run --args="ecs servers.cfg LFU 1000 50100"`

+In another window
+`./gradlew run --args="ecsUI" --console=plain`

+when the console comes up enter

+`connect localhost 50100`

+`add 3`

+`start`

+In a third window run
+`./gradlew run --args="client apiGateway.cfg" --console=plain`

+within the window you need to login with

+`login test eubhadfbhjfd`

+and then

+`put key value`

+`get key`

+where username is the name of a file you added under the auth folder and password is the content in it

 ### Server
 `./gradlew run --args="server 50000 1000 LRU"`
 ### Client